dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 1 If necessary, refactor the body of the function to make it easy to do the following extraction step.
 Use Extract Function (106) on the function body to create the new function.

-2 If the new function will have the same name as the old one, give the new function a temporary name that’s easy to search for.
+2 If the new function will have the same name as the old one, give the new function a temporary name that's easy to search for.

 3 If the extracted function needs additional parameters, use the simple mechanics to add them.